| Next > |

 If you’d like to start a business with one or more partners, you can consider setting up a partnership.
 Partnerships in Malaysia are governed by the Partnership Act 1961 (Act 135).
 A partnership must comprise at least two members and the maximum number of members allowed is 20.

 Under a partnership, the members share the profits and losses of the business.
 The partners can make their own agreement on the terms and conditions of the partnership.
 However, if no partnership agreement is made, the provisions of the Partnership Act 1961 (Act 135) will be applicable.
-The main provisions as set out in Section 27 of the Act are as follows:

 • Partners share profits and losses equally